 MyQ Desktop Client is capable of monitoring all the print jobs printed over the host computer, and even receiving the print jobs and forwarding them directly to the desired printer.

 It uses the same embedded job parser as the MyQ server, so it is able to provide the same level of accounting for locally printed jobs.
 It can also apply all the rules related to the print job policies, project accounting, and payment accounts.

-Click on the MyQ icon on the macOS system tray, then click the three dots in the upper-right corner to open the Actions Menu and click Preferences.
-Go to the Job Processing tab where you can enable and set up the Client spooling and Local print monitoring features.
+Click on the MyQ icon on the macOS system tray, then click the three dots in the upper-right corner to open the Actions Menu, and click Preferences.
+Go to the Job Processing tab where you can enable and set up the Client spooling and Secure print job forwarding features.

 Client spooling: Toggle the slider if you want to use this option.
 This option sets the local storage for the jobs spooled on the user's computer.
 Add the desired values to the fields below:

 Maximum size of all stored jobs: This is the limit of the local storage (in MB).
 After the maximum size of the job folder is reached, jobs will be deleted starting from the oldest one, until the size of all stored jobs is below the limit.

 Delete jobs after: The spooled job is stored only for the duration of this period (in days).